 Aka Persian “Love at first bite” Cake.
 This cake exudes the rich, nutty, feminine flavours of the Middle East like rosewater, pistachios and almonds.
 The crumb is moist and sticky, with sides that caramelise lusciously in the baking process.

-One.. two.. five... but who’s counting?
+One.. two... five... but who’s counting?
 Truffles make a great festive season treat for any time of day, and these ones come flavoured with the warm aromatic spice of chai.
-Wrap them in some metallic paper for a festive shimmer, and for an ideal gift.
+Wrap them in some metallic paper for a festive shimmer, and an ideal gift.

 If you’re after a dark, moist and luxurious chocolate cake - but without gluten - this recipe is for you.
 The richness comes from ground roasted pecans and olive oil, and because this cake also lacks dairy, it can be served to balance out other meat or dairy-heavy courses.